gdsa-upc/gdsa-suport/README.md

 Responeu l'issue amb un missatge amb el nom del vostre equip i l'enllaç públic a la presentació a Google Drive.

-### Instructions for the random classifier and ranker
+## [NEW] Code Instructions

+### Setup

 - Edit the file `utils/params.py` so that `params['root']` points to the directory where you have the dataset `TerrassaBuildings900` and where you would like to store all the intermediate files.
+You can also modify some of the parameters there (such as the codebook size, the keypoint detector, etc.)
 - Run `utils/params.py`.
 Notice that this will create directories as well, so make sure you did the previous step !
 - Run `build_database.py` to generate text files with image IDs for both the training and validation sets.

-- Run `get_features.py` to generate random features for both training and validation sets and store them independently in dictionaries.
+### Feature extraction

+- Run `get_features.py`.
+This will first train a codebook, and then build BoW vectors for the training and validation/test images.

+### S5: Ranking Instructions

-- Run `classify.py` and `rank.py` to generate results
+- Run `rank.py` to compute distances from validation images to train images and generate the rankings.
+- Run `eval_rankings.py` to obtain the mean Average Precision of your rankings.
-- Run `eval_classification.py` and `eval_ranking.py` to evaluate the results.
-For a better analysis of the results, take a look at `notebooks/gdsa_s4.ipynb`.
+- For a step by step tutorial and a better analysis of the results, check `notebooks/gdsa_s5.ipynb`

+### S6: Classification Instructions

+- To be updated

-### Results
+## Results

 | Team                  | mAP (retrieval) | mAP (classification) |
 | -------------         | --------------- | -------------------- |